List of Marvel Comics characters: G: Genesis (Wife of Apocalypse)

-For the final challenge of the tournament, with Krakoa and Arakko tied, Genesis duels Apocalypse.
-Though they are evenly matched, Apocalypse manages to catch her by surprise and impales her with her own sword, winning the tournament for Krakoa.
-Genesis begs her husband to kill her, but he refuses.
-Unwilling to accept defeat, Annihilation seizes control of Genesis and summons the full force of Amenth's armies to Otherworld, intent on traveling to and conquering Earth.
-During the ensuing battle, Apocalypse is able to remove the Annihilation Helm from Genesis' head and claim it for himself.
-Overcoming Annihilation's influence, he uses the helm to compel the Amenthi forces to surrender.
-Saturnyne subsequently transforms the helm into a staff to lessen Annihilation's influence over the wielder and gifts it to Genesis.
-Per Saturnyne's demands, the two sides exchange prisoners.
-Genesis chooses Apocalypse to return with her to Amenth, while Apocalypse chooses Arakko itself (and by extension, all of its mutant inhabitants) to return to Earth.

-After Planet Arakko is devastated by the Eternal Uranos, Genesis, still under Annihilation's influence, begins to believe that the Arakkii mutants have grown weak in her absence.
-She travels to Arakko and confronts the Great Ring of Arakko and the island's new regent, Storm, causing a schism to erupt between its members and inciting a civil war, dubbed the Genesis War.
-During the war, Genesis revitalizes Arakko with her chlorokinetic powers.
-In the final battle, Storm destroys the Annihilation Staff, freeing Genesis completely from its influence.
-As penance, Genesis, with her children War and Famine, goes into exile on Phobos.
+Genesis, still under Annihilation's influence, begins to believe that the Arakkii mutants have grown weak in her absence.
+She travels to Arakko and confronts the Great Ring of Arakko and the island's new regent, Storm, causing a schism to erupt between its members and inciting a civil war.
+However, Storm destroys the Annihilation Staff, freeing Genesis from its influence.
+Genesis, War, and Famine exile themselves to Phobos.

-Powers and abilities
+Powers and abilities of Genesis

 Genesis is an Omega-level mutant with the ability to control and communicate with plant life and fungi in her vicinity.
-Her power over them is so complete that she can even use it on the microscopic fungi within a person's body.
 Additionally, Genesis is very long-lived, born thousands of years ago on Okkara.
 She is an expert at sword combat, skilled enough to rival Apocalypse.

-While wearing the Annihilation Helm, Genesis was possessed by the entity Annihilation and granted all of its powers, including complete control over the dimension of Amenth and its Daemons.
-Following the helm's transformation into the Annihilation Staff, these powers became more manageable and less corruptive.
-Genesis lost access to these powers after Storm destroyed the staff.
+While wearing the Annihilation Helm, Genesis was possessed by the entity Annihilation and granted all of its powers, including control over the dimension of Amenth and its Daemons.

 As Annihilation's host, she wielded the Twilight Sword, the blade used to split the landmass of Okkara into the islands of Krakoa and Arakko.
 The sword is capable of cutting through realities and creating dimensional rifts.